Multi-particle collision simulations of 2D one-component plasmas: anomalous transport and dimensional crossovers: Results

 \subsection{Dimensional cross-over}

 In the previous section we have checked the expected logarithmic divergence (\ref{omegalog}) of the energy current correlator of the 2D OCP model.
-Here we investigate how such a behavior crosses over to the power-law behavior predicted by the KPZ hydrodynamics when passing from 2D to quasi-1D systems. \\ In the simulations reported hereafter we fix $\Gamma=2.5$ (i.e., moderately coupled particles) and $N_x=256$, while $ 2 \leq N_y \leq 256$ (i.e., $ 1/128 \leq L_y/L_x \leq 1$).
-All the other simulation parameters are set to the values $\Delta s=1$, $m=1$, $q=-1$, $T=0.1$ and $n=10$.
-Notice that for the adopted values of $\Gamma$, $\Omega_{\rm coll}\gg\Omega_P$, so that the contribution of the fluctuating
+Here we investigate how such a behavior crosses over to the power-law behavior predicted by the KPZ hydrodynamics when passing from 2D to quasi-1D systems. \\ In the simulations reported hereafter we fix $\Gamma=3$ (i.e., moderately coupled particles) and $N_x=256$, while $ 2 \leq N_y \leq 256$ (i.e., $ 1/128 \leq L_y/L_x \leq 1$).
+Notice that for the adopted value of $\Gamma$, $\Omega_{\rm coll}>\Omega_P$, so that the contribution of the fluctuating